brooth/jeta-site/mysite/home/markdown/home.md

         private final Logger logger = LoggerFactory.getLogger(LogSample.class);
     }

 The second approach instigates copy-paste.
-It's often forgotten to replace the class name, so loggers might have incorrect names.
-The first code snippet doesn't cause any issues and `logger` has a name `LogSample` as you expect.
+They often forget to replace the class, so loggers have incorrect names.
+In the first code snippet, no need to copy the logger code - it's easy to write, but even if you do the `logger` will have correct name.

-Refer to the [user's guide](/guide) to find more features.
+Of course, this is a straightforward sample, but it illustrates what *Jeta* is all about - *less code, more stability*.
+Refer to the [user's guide](/guide) to find more features and how to create your own.

 Installation (gradle):
 ----------------------